-The beginning of your story is meant to be an induction to the rest of the story as a whole.
+The beginning of your story is meant to be an introduction to the rest of the story as a whole.
 Your job is to hook your readers from page one and give us a taste of the rest of the book.

 I recently performed a developmental edit on a well-written thriller.
 In the opening scene, the protagonist is hiding in a closet and listening to the sounds beyond the closet doors.
 She is eventually discovered and makes a break for the exit.
 Throughout the book, the protagonist does a lot of traveling and encounters many dangerous people, but the book starts with her stuck in a closet.